stew3254/WiPi/README.md

 * Automatically installs any software it needs (with user permission)
   * It also configures this software too
 * Can detect if it is run as root or not
+* Is pretty resilient if services or assigning ips break.
+The script can tell you what went wrong
 * Has a nice interface for command feedback and help
   * Examples are shown as well